All restrooms have been updated

 Directions

 From Sandy, Oregon, travel east on Highway 26 for approximately 40 miles to Skyline Road/Road 42.
 Turn right on Skyline Road and continue south for about 9 miles.
-Turn right on Forest Service Road 57, then turn right again at the Oak Fork Campground entrance sign.
+Turn right on Forest Service Road 57, and then turn right again at the Oak Fork Campground entrance sign.

 Amenities